 These issues do not mean that Reverse Speech is not a real phenomenon.
 But it does mean that there are considerable challenges associated with it – many of the difficulties that can occur with normal speech in a comparable situation.
 Because of the inherent challenges of Reverse Speech, those who investigate it ought to possess appropriate linguistic skills.

 In reference to papers such as Byrne and Normand, I suggest that anyone who seeks to offer a critique of the existence of Reverse Speech, do so by first identifying whether there are grammatically-acceptable, linguistically-viable utterances in reverse that are significant in number.
 I have yet to see a critical study that addresses this basic first point of consideration.
-From the recognition of the large number of utterances in reverse which are of interest linguistically, one then needs to show whether they are simply coincidental sounds and have nothing to do with an awareness at some level of consciousness.
+From the recognition of the large number of utterances in reverse which are of interest linguistically, one then needs to show whether they are simply coincidental sounds and have nothing to do with some level of consciousness.
 An honest appraisal of the not-insignificant amount of material available that is arguably linguistically-viable, as well as grammatically and syntactically acceptable, should then lead to the question of whether an act of intelligence/awareness can or does produce it.
 Of course, we are unable to demonstrate scientific evidence of this at this time.
 Nevertheless, psychology has increasingly become more comfortable with the existence of the unconscious and the subpersonalities that act upon the person.
 Of course, it is quite a jump to a consideration of the unconscious aspects of a person communicating via the reversed sounds of the speaker.
 Perhaps in time, further understanding of the mysteries of the brain and the unconscious will lead toward more consideration of the phenomenon.

 Byrne, T & Normand, M. (2000).
 The demon-haunted sentence: A skeptical analysis of Reverse Speech.
 Skeptical Inquirer (24)2.
 Retrieved from http://www.csicop.org/si/show/demon- haunted_sentence_a_skeptical_analysis_of_reverse_speech1